 Additionally, keep in mind that whole grains can sometimes cause digestive issues when prepared quickly.
 Grains naturally contain a variety of enzyme inhibitors that can interfere with digestion and put stress on the pancreas, sugar complexes the body can’t break down, hard-to-digest proteins like gluten, and irritating tannins.

 These substances are not meant to harm us – they are simply part of the plants’ protection adaptations to prevent premature sprouting – but they can have harmful side effects if consumed in large quantities over time.

 So what to do?
 Well, to make grains easier for our system to process so we can utilize all of their wonderful nutrients and energy, we simply need to take simple steps to imitates nature’s process: they need a little warmth, a little time, and a bit of acidity to sprout properly.

 This brings us to our next step, an important one rooted in ancient traditions from around the globe.
 Our ancestors knew what modern society has all but forgotten: that soaked, sprouted and fermented grains reap bigger benefits!

-Soaking, sprouting or fermenting your grains for as little as 7 hours allows for things like the breakdown of the phytic acid, the neutralization of enzyme inhibitors, and the dismantling of the complex gluten-protein into simpler components, all of which add up to easier digestion, increased nutrient intake, and more energy!
+Soaking, sprouting or fermenting your grains for as little as 7 hours allows for the breakdown of the harder to digest outer protective coating of the grain, the neutralization of enzyme inhibitors, and the dismantling of the complex gluten-protein (in gluten-containing grains) into simpler components, all of which add up to easier digestion, increased nutrient intake, and more energy.

 Including this prep step also adds beneficial enzymes to the grain, noticeably increasing the amount of B vitamins (which have a host of benefits, like helping us convert food into fuel!)